akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 2 — The Farm by the River

-Three days later, mother took Beatrice's hand and walked her down the lane toward the river.
+Three days later, mother took Beatrice’s hand and walked her down the lane toward the river.

 "Where are we going?"

 "To get your goose."

 The farm sat by the river bend, just where the meadow gave way to reeds.
 Geese wandered everywhere—white and grey, hissing and honking, but today ignored them entirely.
-Beatrice stayed close to mother's skirt.
+Beatrice stayed close to mother’s skirt.

 A woman came out of the farmhouse.
 Not young, but not old either.
 She wiped her hands on her apron and looked at them both with calm, measuring eyes.